-- Concerning 3) pain with exercise: prior to Prolotherapy, five of 12 patients reported being severely compromised (only 0 to 30 minutes possible) in their ability to exercise, and a pain measurement scores of 7.42.
+- Concerning 3) pain with exercise: prior to Prolotherapy, five of 12 patients reported being severely compromised (only 0 to 30 minutes possible) in their ability to exercise, and pain measurement score of 7.42.

 - Of the twelve patients, two were totally compromised and unable to exercise; three were moderately (only 30 to 60 minutes possible).